Celia (1989 film): Release

+Reception

 Box office

 Celia grossed $23,336 and ¥32,255 at the box office in Australia and Japan.

 Critical response

 Jonathan Rosenbaum from Chicago Reader praised Smart's performance, and Turner's passion for the project, while stating that the film's storytelling "isn't as streamlined as one might wish".
 Janet Maslin of The New York Times offered similar praise towards Smart's performance, as well as Turner's slow building of tension.
-Maslin however, criticized the last third as "going too far".
+Maslin however, criticised the last third as "going too far".

-Tom Hutchinson of The Mail ranked the film favorably alongside other coming-of-age films such as François Truffaut's The 400 Blows (1959) and Carol Reed's The Fallen Idol (1948).
+Tom Hutchinson of The Mail ranked the film favourably alongside other coming-of-age films such as François Truffaut's The 400 Blows (1959) and Carol Reed's The Fallen Idol (1948).
+Brett Gallman from Oh the Horror gave the film a positive review, writing, "Certainly a unique experience, Celia is that rare film that captures childhood anxiety and highlights its very literal horrors by subtly accentuating its more figurative ones."

 In a retrospective, journalist and film critic Kim Newman lauded the film as "one of the great movies about the terrors, wonders and strangeness of childhood, and a still-undervalued classic of Australian cinema."

-Brett Gallman from Oh the Horror gave the film a positive review, writing, "Certainly a unique experience, Celia is that rare film that captures childhood anxiety and highlights its very literal horrors by subtly accentuating its more figurative ones."
-Chris Neilson from DVD Talk awarded the film 4 out of 5 stars, praising the film's acting, and called it "a low-budget forerunner of Guillermo del Toro's Pan's Labyrinth capturing the shift from childhood fantasy to stark adult reality".
+Chris Neilson from DVD Talk awarded the film 4 out of 5 stars, praising the film's acting, and called it "a low-budget forerunner of Guillermo del Toro's Pan's Labyrinth, capturing the shift from childhood fantasy to stark adult reality".

 Home media

 Celia was released on VHS in the United States by Trylon Video in December 1989 as Celia: Child of Terror.
 It was later issued on DVD by Second Run on 30 March 2009, and subsequently released on DVD by Scorpion Releasing on 26 February 2013.
+In Australia, Celia was released on DVD by Umbrella Entertainment in 2018 as a double set with the 1988 Australian film The Tale of Ruby Rose.

-In December 2021, the film was released on Blu-ray by Severin Films as part of the "All the Haunts Be Ours" box set, a compendium of international folk horror films.
+In December 2021, Celia was released on Blu-ray by Severin Films as part of the "All the Haunts Be Ours" box set, a compendium of international folk horror films.